MICR 3033 Cell & Molecular Biology 3hrs

 - Textbook Embedded Tests Answer questions as they become available on the online book.
 You could earn of the 30% of the final grade.

-The open and closing dates for the Brightspace Quizzes are posted every semester.
+The open and closing dates for the Brightspace Exams are posted every semester.

-- Paper Assignment must be original and an in-depth discussion of ONE of the below listed titles.
+Paper Assignment must be original and an in-depth discussion of ONE of the below listed titles.
+You could earn 30% of the final grade.
 You are free to choose one of the following titles:

 Paper format.
 The paper must contain the following: Title; Abstract (less than 100 words), Introduction (free text), Report (no more than 750 words), Discussion (no more than 300 words) and Conclusion (less than 100 words).
 Figures and Tables are encouraged and are not included in the above defined text limits.